Anti-malware protection in EOP

 The difference between these two elements isn't obvious when you manage anti-malware polices in the Security & Compliance Center:

-When you create an anti-malware policy in the Security & Compliance Center, you're actually creating a malware filter rule and the associated malware filter policy at the same time using the same name for both.
+When you create an anti-malware policy, you're actually creating a malware filter rule and the associated malware filter policy at the same time using the same name for both.

-When you modify an anti-malware policy in the Security & Compliance Center, settings related to the name, priority, enabled or disabled, and recipient filters modify the malware filter rule.
+When you modify an anti-malware policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the malware filter rule.
 Other settings (recipient notification, sender and admin notification, ZAP, and the Common Attachment Types Filter) modify the associated malware filter policy.

-When you remove an anti-malware policy from the Security & Compliance Center, the malware filter rule and the associated malware filter policy are removed.
+When you remove an anti-malware policy, the malware filter rule and the associated malware filter policy are removed.

 In Exchange Online PowerShell or standalone EOP PowerShell, the difference between malware filter policies and malware filter rules is apparent.
 You manage malware filter policies by using the *-MalwareFilterPolicy cmdlets, and you manage malware filter rules by using the *-MalwareFilterRule cmdlets.